CSMYang/Context-Encoder-and-GLCIC/README.md

 ### Video Subtitle Removal:

     Note:
-    We have given a video on video directory.
+    We have provided a video on video directory.
 The make_video result as well as outputs of some frames can be found in GLCIC/video and Testing Result/GLCIC.

     If you want to test a single frame/image, skip the first step.